ismail-memon-123/agentic_ai_assign_4/README.md

 Responsible for

-- loading vectors
+- Loading the FAISS index
-- loading metadata
+- Loading metadata
+- Embedding user questions
-- cosine similarity search
+- Performing Top-K similarity search
+- Building the grounded prompt
-- returning top-k chunks
+- Returning retrieved chunks
-- creating full query
+- Deals with building prompt
-- asking user for question and answering it
+- Answers user
 ---

-# Example
+# Example Workflow

-Take a look at the screenshot, I made up a edm dj (slightly changed David Guetta's name and copied a part of an article about him with the changed name.
-When asked about the fake DJ the information from the article is presented and the sources cited).

-I also used chat gpt to generate a fake article about a fake country and asked questions about that.
+1. User asks a question.
+2. The prompt cache is checked.
+3. If the prompt is cached, the stored response is returned.
+4. Otherwise, the question is embedded using Gemini.
+5. FAISS retrieves the Top-K matching chunks.
+6. A grounded prompt is created.
+7. Gemini generates a response using Safety Settings.
+8. The response is validated using Pydantic.
+9. The response is cached.
+10. The final answer and citations are displayed.

+---

+# Performance

+Using FAISS significantly improves retrieval performance compared to manually computing cosine similarity across every embedding.

+Prompt caching further reduces latency by avoiding repeated Gemini API requests for frequently asked questions.

+Logging and structured validation provide observability and improve system reliability.

+---

 # Troubleshooting

 ## GEMINI_API_KEY not found

 Verify

+Linux

 ```bash
 echo $GEMINI_API_KEY
 ```

-or
+Windows

 ```cmd
 echo %GEMINI_API_KEY%